4zaran/ChimpModerator/README.md

 ### AutoModerator

 Keeps track of all server violations.
 Decides when the violation occured and manages what punishment should be used.

+### How to launch

+To do...
+I will attach a .jar file in the future.